WilcoSchuit/CD/README.md

       This job will only start if all the steps in run-tests have succeeded.

-  2. Unable to clone repository from GitHub on VPS if one already exists:
+  2. Unable to clone repository from GitHub on VPS if one already exists

     Solution:
       Added the following line to script in test&deploy.yml: